Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - NAI Lounge Ltd v Secretary of State for Levelling Up, Housing and Communities [2023] EWHC 582 (Admin) – The Planning Inspectorate not having provided the appellant with some of the evidence relied upon by the local planning authority gave rise to procedural unfairness, and offended the principle that justice must be seen to be done.

-- Welwyn Hatfield BC v Secretary of State for Levelling Up, Housing and Communities [2023] JPL 684, KB – It is in principle possible for a house that includes a mixture of self-contained and shared residential accommodation, so that it is a house in multiple occupation with the meaning of s.254 Housing Act 2004, to remain in use as a single dwellinghouse falling within the scope of Use Class C4.
+- Welwyn Hatfield BC v Secretary of State for Levelling Up, Housing and Communities [2023] JPL 684, KB – It is in principle possible for a house that includes a mixture of self-contained and shared residential accommodation, so that it is a house in multiple occupation, to remain in use as a single C4 dwelling house.

-- Murtagh v Secretary of State for Levelling Up, Housing and Communities [2022] EWHC 2991 (Admin) – When considering an application for prior approval in respect of a telecommunications mast, the inspector had been required to consider siting on an alternative existing mast proposed by the claimant, and the effect on a protected tree.
+- Murtagh v Secretary of State for Levelling Up, Housing and Communities [2022] EWHC 2991 (Admin) – When considering an application for prior approval in respect of a telecommunications mast, the inspector had been required to consider siting on an alternative existing mast proposed by the claimant.

 - Abbots Ride Land Ltd v Surrey CC [2019] EWHC 3560 (QB) – It was for the claimant to prove that a public right of way did not exist over its land; while the trial judge was wrong to conclude that there had been an express dedication of that land, she was entitled to find that dedication and acceptance could be inferred.

-- Stroud DC v Secretary of State for Housing, Communities and Local Government, High Court (Admin), 9 August 2019 (unreported) – A latter grant of planning permission relating only to operational development did not override conditions attached to a prior grant relating also to a change of use, and the Secretary of State’s inspector had not acted irrationally in any of the four ways asserted by the local planning authority in part-granting permission.
+- Stroud DC v Secretary of State for Housing, Communities and Local Government, High Court (Admin), 9 August 2019 (unreported) – A latter grant of planning permission relating only to operational development did not override conditions attached to a prior grant relating also to a change of use.

 - If a claim for planning statutory review is filed on time but served out of time because it is issued out of time, the court has no jurisdiction to entertain it.14 Sep 2023